How to Spend 3 Days in Luang Prabang, Laos (Temples, Waterfalls, Elephants, and More!

 Visa On Arrival For Laos

 Be sure to also check visa requirements and pricing before arrival.
-Fees are to be paid in USD and there is an extra processing fee (I paid $1USD).
+Fees are to be paid in USD and there is an extra processing fee.
 Tourists should also make sure to have a passport sized photograph with them as well.
-Please note there are no banking machines on this side of the airport and they do not accept debit or credit.
-In a nutshell: bring some US dollars with you.
+At the time I visited, there were no banking machines on this side of the airport and they did not accept debit or credit.
+I highly suggest you bring some US dollars with you.

 Once you have cleared customs there you can find ATMs just outside the doors of the airport.
 For those looking to get into the city, there is a desk that sells tickets to the shuttle bus, or taxis available for hire outside.